open-metadata/OpenMetadata/docs/openmetadata-apis/schemas/types/entityusage.md

     - **Items**
     - $ref: [usageDetails.json](usagedetails.md)

-_This document was updated on: Monday, November 15, 2021_
+_This document was updated on: Thursday, December 9, 2021_